doritosxxx/xenium/README.md

 ## Library fractals.
 - FractalTest
-  - Linear gradient from the corner of te image.
+  - Linear gradient from the corner of the image.
 - FractalComplexFunctionChaos
   - Check /img
 - FractalComplexFunctionHole